To report an incident contact SafeWork SA by calling 1800 777 209 - this line operates 24/7 - with on-call inspectors available after-hours.

 SafeWork SA may request confirmation of incident details in writing within 48 hours of your telephone notification.

-You may also notify SafeWork SA in writing by swsaheicohs [at] sa.gov.au (email) or fax using the Notifiable Incident Report Form but please do not use this form to report immediately life threatening issues or a death.
+You may also notify SafeWork SA in writing by notifications.safework [at] sa.gov.au (email) or fax (8204 9200) using the Notifiable Incident Report Form or the Online Notifiable Incident Report Form but please do not use this form to report immediately life threatening issues or a death.

 SafeWork SA investigates notifiable incidents.
 The person with management or control of a workplace must, so far as is reasonably practicable, preserve the incident site until an inspector arrives at the site, or directs otherwise.
 The site includes any plant, substance, structure or thing associated with the notifiable incident.
 A number of prescribed reasons enable the person with management or control of a workplace to disturb an incident site to: